Changing Site Structures with Care

 - If you haven’t already, set up Bing Webmaster Tools (BWT) and export all data and take a screenshot of your site’s stats in the BWT interface.

 Staggering Site Changes

 If you’re intending on making quite a lot of changes to pages, attempt to minimise the impact of this on search engine rankings by staggering the changes over time.
 Smaller changes over time will have a smaller impact on search results than a bull-at-a-gate approach.
 Put together a brief plan on when and what you’ll be changing over a set period to keep track of this.
 This also allows you to measure the impact of each change and roll back changes that appear to have a long term negative impact.

 Before you put any new pages up, be certain that all pages include the appropriate code for your analytics platform to track data.
-Without analytics data it will be impossible to measure the impact of the changes you are making to your website.
+Without analytics data, it will be impossible to measure the impact of the changes you are making to your website (if you’re using Google Analytics, then see our how to build a tracking code instructions).
 It’s also a good idea to include annotations within your analytics package or a change log that records the date and details of the changes made.